I updated this post in January 2020.

 If you work for yourself, the flu vaccine may be the only thing standing between you and two to three weeks without pay.
 The flu is not a cold; you will be miserable.
-You might miss deadlines and you won’t get paid.
-And you also won’t feel up to doing all those things freelancers must do to secure future gigs and income: brainstorming, networking, pitching.
-So, freelancers, please get your flu shot..
+So, freelancers, please get your flu shot.

 Here are some flu facts:

 - The flu is not just an annoyance or similar to a cold.
 You will feel awful for several days and will not feel up to working, doing chores or taking care of your kids.
-And 12,000 to 56,000 people die every year in the U.S. from the flu.
+In recent years, 12,000 to 56,000 people died in the U.S. from the flu.
 By mid-December 2019, there had been at least 4.6 million flu illnesses, 39,000 hospitalizations and 2,100 deaths from flu.

 - Flu vaccines are covered by most health insurance plans.
 And if they’re not, they usually cost only about $30.

 - The flu shot is recommended for all pregnant women and can be given safely in any trimester.
 This means if you find out you’re pregnant in March, toward the end of the flu season, you should still get the shot.
 I spent eight years as an editor/writer at the American College of Obstetricians and Gynecologists, where I learned that pregnant women are particularly vulnerable to the flu, which can also harm their babies.
 Plus, if a pregnant woman gets the shot, it offers some protection to her baby, which is important because babies younger than 6 months old cannot get the flu shot.

 - The Fluzone High-Dose might offer more protection for people 65 and older; older people are often more vulnerable to the dangers of the flu.

 You can’t get the flu from the flu shot